UQComputingSociety/uqcsbot-slack/README.md

 uqcsbot is a chat bot built in python for use on our [UQCS Slack Team](uqcs.slack.com).

+## Setting up the local development environment

+To run the local development environment, make sure you have Python 3 installed.

+1. Run `python setup.py install`
+2. Run `python -m uqcsbot --dev`

-## Setting up the development environment
+## Setting up the remote development environment

 To set everything up make sure you have Python 3, virtualenv, and [ngrok](https://ngrok.com/)